IBM/redstone/docs/pull_request_template.md

 <!-- END TEST RESULTS -->

 ## Dependencies
-> _Is anything changing with respect to dependencies such as? (i.e. `go.mod`) Explain that here and why they were changed._
+> _Is anything changing with respect to dependencies such as (i.e. `setup.py` and `requirements.txt` for travis).
+Explain that here and why they were changed._
 <!-- BEGIN DEPENDENCIES -->

 <!-- END DEPENDENCIES -->